The Unbounded Denominators Conjecture: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Yves Andr\'{e} for a number of insightful remarks on the first version of this manuscript, leading in particular to~\S~\ref{lem_lexi} as an alternative and simplified approach to Theorem~\ref{abstract form}.
-We would also like to thank Jean-Beno\^{i}t Bost, Pierre Deligne, Cameron Franc, Javier Fres\'an, Mark Kisin, Geoffrey Mason, Alex Smith, Richard Taylor, John Voight, and Wadim Zudilin for useful remarks, suggestions, and corrections.
+We would like to thank Yves Andr\'{e} for a number of insightful remarks on the first version of this manuscript, leading in particular to~\SSSS~\ref{lem_lexi} as an alternative and simplified approach to Theorem~\ref{abstract form}.
+We would also like to thank Michael Barz, Jean-Beno\^{i}t Bost, Fran\c{c}ois Charles, Pierre Deligne, Cameron Franc, Igor Frenkel, Javier Fres\'an, Jayce Getz, Kenz Kallal, Mark Kisin, Geoffrey Mason, Peter Sarnak, Alex Smith, Richard Taylor, John Voight, and Wadim Zudilin for useful remarks, suggestions, and corrections.